Papuan teen dies hours after release from Indonesia jail

-JAKARTA, Indonesia (AP) — A spokesman for the family of a Papuan teenager who died after 24 hours in Indonesian police custody says the 17-year-old had multiple bruises and injuries, and that it doesn’t accept the explanation he died of alcohol poisoning.
+JAKARTA, Indonesia (AP) — A spokesman for the family of an indigenous Papuan teenager who died after 24 hours in Indonesian police custody said that the 17-year-old had multiple bruises and injuries on his body and that it doesn’t accept the police explanation he was killed by alcohol poisoning.

-Rico Ayomi died March 13 just hours after police returned him to his family after holding him in custody for alleged theft.
-According to police, they had rescued him from an angry mob in the coastal West Papua city of Sorong.
+The teenager, Rico Ayomi, died March 13 just hours after police returned him to his family after holding him in custody for alleged theft.
+According to police, they had rescued him from an angry mob of villagers in the coast West Papua city of Sorong.

-A photo released by police showed the dead teenager with a container of 70 percent alcohol placed beside him.
+One of the photos released by police showed the dead teenager with a plastic bottle of 70 percent alcohol placed beside him.

-The leader of the Sorong Youth and Student Association, Simon Soren, who is representing Ayomi’s family, said police officers returned Ayomi to his family home unable to stand or speak.
+The actual cause of death remains unclear.
+An autopsy has been conducted by police doctors from another province but results have not yet been released.

 Most Read Nation & World Stories